load_plugin_textdomain()

 .

-To load the translation of the theme, use load_theme_textdomain().
+To load a theme translation, use load_theme_textdomain().

 true|false